 Where and how you can sit an exam for this qualification will depend on the centre you register with to complete your Functional Skills qualification.
-To find out more about this contact one of our partner colleges: The Bedford College Group, Middlesbrough College or West Herts College.
+To find out more about this, visit www.tresham.ac.uk

-These courses have been produced as part of the Department for Education's Flexible Learning Fund and with the kind support of Dangoor Education, the educational arm of The Exilarch's Foundation
+These courses have been produced as part of the Department for Education's Flexible Learning Fund and with the kind support of Dangoor Education, the educational arm of The Exilarch's Foundation.